Deepika-Garg/BecomeMillionaire/README.md

   > - The website should keep a running total of the user's winning amount and display this to them in the progress ladder on the right.
   > - The website should let the user know whether they have selected the correct answer or not.
   > - Game should finish once user give the wrong answer.
-  > - Every time the user give wrong answer and game finishes, they must have choice to start the game again.
+  > - Every time the user gives wrong answer and game finishes, they must have choice to start the game again.

 ## Structure Plane
 ### (This is a single page game, with a welcome Page and 404 page.
 Messages are shown on click of buttons in form of Modal and are hidden or displayed via display: flex/none css)